deliveroo/routemaster/INTERNALS.md

 Routemaster runs as 3 processes (see `Procfile`):

 - `web`, which serves the HTTP API.
-In particular, it receives events and stores them in Redis.
+In particular, it ingests events, stores them in batches per subscriber (in Redis), and schedules delivery jobs.

-- `watch`, which listens to Redis for events and eventually dispatches them to subscribers over HTTP.

-- `monitor`, which runs scheduled tasks.
+- `worker`, which runs asynchronous jobs - both event batch delivery to subscribers, and scheduled jobs like delivery of monitoring telemetry.

 ### Web process